trapexit/mergerfs/README.md

 ### xattr

 Runtime extended attribute support can be managed via the `xattr` option.
 By default it will passthrough any xattr calls.
 Given xattr support is rarely used and can have significant performance implications mergerfs allows it to be disabled at runtime.
+The performance problems mostly comes when file caching is enabled.
+The kernel will send a `getxattr` for `security.capability` *before every single write*.
+It doesn't cache the responses to any `getxattr`.
+This might be addressed in the future but for now mergerfs can really only offer the following workarounds.

 `noattr` will cause mergerfs to short circuit all xattr calls and return ENOATTR where appropriate. mergerfs still gets all the requests but they will not be forwarded on to the underlying filesystems.
 The runtime control will still function in this mode.

 `nosys` will cause mergerfs to return ENOSYS for any xattr call.
 The difference with `noattr` is that the kernel will cache this fact and itself short circuit future calls.
-This will be more efficient than `noattr` but will cause mergerfs' runtime control via the hidden file to stop working.
+This is more efficient than `noattr` but will cause mergerfs' runtime control via the hidden file to stop working.

 # FUNCTIONS / POLICIES / CATEGORIES